atdd-bdd/BowlingWithFrames/README.md

 **BowlingWithFrames** demonstrates several key aspects of software development, including the separation of the domain model from the user interface.
 It also incorporates Behavior-Driven Development (BDD) scenarios to specify both overall and specific application behaviors.
 These scenarios as tests helps ensure the application behaves as expected.

 The rules for scoring in bowling are relatively straightforward (see this [https://landofbowling.com/what-is-scoring-like-in-bowling-how-do-you-calculate-score/]()).
 However, the tenth frame behaves differently from the first nine, and there are multiple valid ways to implement it.
 Deciding how to handle such variations is a common challenge in software design.
+This implementation represents one way amoung many possible ways.
+The solution shows examples of domain term objects (Roll and Score).

 ### A Coding Kata